Shakira speaks for the first time about separation from Piqué: 'It feels like a nightmare' - Entertainment

-Colombian singer Shakira spoke for the first time about the turbulent separation from Piqué, the Barcelona defender.
-In an interview with Elle magazine, Shakira said that every now and then she feels like she’s in a nightmare.
+Singer Shakira spoke for the first time about the turbulent separation from Piqué, Barcelona defender.
+In an interview with Elle magazine, the Colombian woman said that from time to time she feels like she is in a nightmare.

 “Sometimes I feel like this is all a nightmare and that I’m going to wake up at some point.
 But no, it’s real.
 And what’s also real is the disappointment of seeing something as sacred and as special as I thought the relationship was.
 I had with the father of my children and to see it becoming something vulgarized and cheapened by the media”, said the artist.